 A Sandvik Financial Internal Control Framework has been developed and includes key components such as well-defined roles and responsibilities, internal control procedures and the risk and control matrix which defines a mandatory minimum of control activities that contribute to the mitigation of risks to acceptable levels.
-Internal control implementation has been completed in Group Functions and is continued in all business areas.
-85 percent is expected to be completed in mid-2021 and the remaining 15 percent will be completed before mid-2022.
+Internal control implementation projects continued during 2021 and will be completed in the first quarter of 2022.